JohnKendrick/PDielec/BuildDocs/phonana.md

 The program first finds the four molecules of isoleucine in the unit cell of the crystal structure.
 After summarising the the unit cell information, the elements of the atoms are given.
 The ordering of the atoms at this point is different to the ordering in the original cell and in the QM calculation.
 The program lists the cartesian and fractional coordinates.
 Again these will not be the same as in the original calculation.
 For each molecule the program lists the index numbers of the atoms in the molecule, the molecular mass and the centres of mass of the molecules.
 The results are summarised in Table [#tab-isoleucine-mols].

-~TableFigure {#tab-isoleucine-mols; caption: "Molecular constituents of the isoleucine unit cell (centre-of-masses are in fractional coordinates)"}
+~TableFigure {#tab-isoleucine-mols; caption: "Molecular constituents of the isoleucine unit cell (centre-of-masses are in fractional coordinates)"; page-align:forcehere}

 | Molecule | Mass    | CM~a~     | CM~b~     | CM~c~     |
 |----------|---------|----------|----------|----------|